CenterForOpenScience/OSFDocs/docs/projects/storage.rst

 all children have been listed.
 Every project and component displays its OSF Storage folder and any contained folders.
 If any :ref:`add-ons <add-ons>` are connected, they are displayed within the project or component.
 To the left of each add-on, project, component, and file is an icon representing the item.
 Every item in the tree is labeled with its title.
-Projects are preceded by a label—"Project:" and components are similarly indicated by a "Component:" label before their title.

 Nested projects, components, add-ons, and files are indented to indicate their hierarchy.
 On page load, top level storage add-ons and OSF Storage are expanded, meaning their contents are visible.